Section 1. Short Title

 Legislative Text & Updated Commentary

-for the 2018 Legislative Session
+for the 2020 Legislative Session

 The need for new tools to help detect and prevent financial exploitation of vulnerable adults

 Financial exploitation is the fastest growing category of elder abuse in many states.
-According to the 2010 Investor Protection Trust Elder Fraud Survey, one out of every five citizens over the age of 65 has been victimized by a financial fraud.[i]
+According to the 2016 Investor Protection Trust Elder Fraud Survey, one out of every five citizens over the age of 65 has been victimized by a financial fraud.[i]
 These frauds can be perpetrated by strangers, con artists, or even by family members and caregivers in whom the elderly have placed their trust.

 State securities regulators are committed to protecting retail investors and are often well positioned to intercede on behalf of vulnerable seniors.
 However, to be successful in combating senior financial exploitation, securities regulators must be made aware of it.
-State legislatures should assist in this effort by enacting policies that will break down barriers to the sharing of information about financial exploitation and inspire action by financial services professionals who are positioned to identify red flags.
-In this regard, the enclosed NASAA Model Legislation or Regulation to Protect Vulnerable Adults from Financial Exploitation (“Model Act” or “Act”) represents an important and significant step forward.
+State legislatures should assist in this effort by enacting policies that will break down barriers to the sharing of information about financial exploitation and provide critical training to inspire action by financial services professionals who are positioned to identify red flags.
+In this regard, the enclosed NASAA Model Act to Protect Vulnerable Adults from Financial Exploitation (the “Model Act” or “Act”) represents an important and significant step forward.

-The Model Act originated as an initiative of NASAA’s Committee on Senior Issues and Diminished Capacity (“Seniors Committee” or “Committee”).[ii]
-The Seniors Committee, formed in 2014, is the latest in a series of initiatives from NASAA and its members focused on senior investors including the launch of the Senior Investor Resource Center in 2003 and the adoption of a Model Rule on the use of senior-specific certifications and professional designations in 2008.
-The most effective way to address the protection of seniors and vulnerable adults is through a holistic approach, and the Seniors Committee is advised by an Advisory Council drawing from representatives from industry, academia, regulatory agencies and elder advocates.
+The Model Act originated as an initiative of NASAA’s Committee on Senior Issues and Diminished Capacity (the “Seniors Committee” or “Committee”).[ii]
+The Seniors Committee, formed in 2014 by NASAA and its members, is the latest in a series of initiatives by NASAA focused on senior investors, which also include the 2008 adoption of the NASAA Model Rule on the Use of Senior-Specific Certifications and Professional Designations[iii] and the 2003 launch of the Senior Investor Resource Center.[iv]
+The most effective way to address the protection of seniors and vulnerable adults is through a holistic approach, and the Seniors Committee is advised by an Advisory Council drawing from representatives in the financial services industry and academia, as well as among regulatory agencies and advocates of the elderly.

-On September 29, 2015, a draft of the proposed Model Act was released for a 30-day public comment period.[iii]
-The Committee received and considered comments from various interested parties and considered a similar proposal contained in Regulatory Notice 15-37 issued by the Financial Industry Regulatory Authority (“FINRA”).[iv]
-Furthermore, in light of federal legislation proposed in October 2015,[v] the Committee conducted further internal review in late 2015 and revised several elements of the Model Act.
-On December 22, 2015, NASAA’s Board of Directors approved the Committee’s request to submit the proposed Model Act to the NASAA membership for consideration.
+On September 29, 2015, NASAA released a draft of the proposed Model Act for a 30-day public comment period.[v]
+The Seniors Committee received and considered comments from various interested parties and considered a similar proposal set forth by the Financial Industry Regulatory Authority (“FINRA”) in FINRA Regulatory Notice 15-37.[vi]
+Moreover, following the introduction of federal legislation in October 2015,[vii] the Committee further reviewed the Model Act in late 2015 and made several revisions to the proposal.
+On December 22, 2015, the NASAA Board of Directors approved the Committee’s request to submit the proposed Model Act to the NASAA membership for consideration.
 On January 22, 2016, NASAA members voted to approve the Model Act.